 SNPHN Tenders now open for Aboriginal and Torres Strait Islander Integrated Team Care Services

-Sydney North Primary Health Network (SNPHN) would like to invite applications for Integrated Team Care (ITC) Services through a ‘Request for Proposal’ process.
+Sydney North Health Network (SNHN) would like to invite applications for Integrated Team Care (ITC) Services through a ‘Request for Proposal’ process.

 SNPHN is looking to work collaboratively with local organisations and the community to improve Aboriginal and Torres Strait Islander health access and outcomes in Northern Sydney.